progaurav052/DevTinder-BE/API-list.md

 #connectionRequestRouter
-- POST /request/send/interested/:userId -- when we right swipe
+- POST /request/send/interested/:userId -- when we right swipe - check from tinder
 - POST /request/send/ignored/:userId  -- when we left swipe
+ -- an single API can be used to create this , using dynamic api request

 - POST /request/review/accepted/:requestId
 - POST /request/review/rejected/:requestId